gh4aniket/MovieFlix/README.md

 ---

-### ⭐ Bookmark Movies
+### ⭐ Bookmark Favorite Movies

-Save your favorite movies with a single tap using AsyncStorage, allowing quick access without searching again.
+Bookmark any movie with a single tap and save it locally using AsyncStorage for quick access later.

 ---

 ### 📚 Saved Movies Library

-View all your bookmarked movies in a dedicated **Saved Movies** screen.
-Your saved collection is persisted locally using AsyncStorage, so your favorite movies remain available even after closing or restarting the application.
+Access all bookmarked movies from a dedicated **Saved** screen.
+Saved movies persist across app launches, allowing users to maintain their personal movie collection without needing to search again.

 ---

 ### ⚡ Persistent Local Storage

-Movie bookmarks are stored locally, ensuring users never lose their saved collection between app sessions.
+Bookmarks are securely stored using AsyncStorage, ensuring data remains available even after restarting the application.

 ---

-### 🚀 Fast Navigation
+### 🚀 Fast & Smooth Navigation

-Built with Expo Router to provide smooth, intuitive, and seamless navigation across all screens.
+Built with Expo Router to provide seamless navigation between screens with an intuitive user experience.

 ---

 ### 🎨 Modern User Interface

-Designed with a sleek dark theme and responsive layouts featuring:

-- Modern movie cards
+MovieFlix features a visually appealing interface with:

+- Elegant Dark Theme
-- High-quality posters
+- Responsive Layouts
+- High-Resolution Movie Posters
-- Smooth navigation
+- Smooth Navigation
-- Mobile-first design
-- Clean typography
+- Clean Typography
+- Mobile-First Design

 ---

-### 📱 Cross-Platform Support
+### 📱 Cross-Platform Compatibility

-Developed with React Native and Expo, enabling the same codebase to run seamlessly on both Android and iOS devices.
+Developed using React Native and Expo, allowing a single codebase to run seamlessly on both Android and iOS devices.

 ---

-### 🏗️ Scalable Project Architecture
+### 🏗️ Scalable Architecture

-Built using a modular and maintainable architecture featuring:
+Designed with a clean and maintainable project structure featuring:

 - Reusable UI Components
 - Custom Hooks